news-ladder/php-publisher-api/README.md

-# NewsLadder Library for the Publisher API
+# News Ladder library for the Publisher API

-This repository contains the NewsLadder library, which provides functionality for handling transactions and HTTP requests within the NewsLadder system and the system of a publisher.
+This repository contains the News Ladder library, which provides functionality for handling transactions and HTTP requests within the News Ladder system and the system of a publisher.

 ## Table of Contents